Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Methodology

 \subsection{Prompting}

-We include a wide range of LLMs, both open and closed-sourced: LlaMA3.3 70B; LlaMA4-Maverick; Qwen2.5 72B; Deepseek V3; Mistral Small 24B; and GPT 4.1 mini.
-Additionally, we include the GPT-OSS 120B reasoning model.
+We include a wide range of LLMs, both open- and closed-sourced: LlaMA3.3 70B; LlaMA4-Maverick; Qwen2.5 72B; Deepseek V3; Mistral Small 24B; and GPT 4.1 mini.
+Additionally, we include the GPT-OSS-120B reasoning model.
 These models were chosen because they are among the most recent high-performing releases across major model families, spanning diverse architectures and parameter scales, offering a representative overview of current LLM capabilities.
-In Appendix \ref{appendix-models}, we include more model details.\\ For non-reasoning models, we allow 10 output tokens, and keep the temperature stable at 0.1 to keep the output more deterministic and reproducible.
-For GPT-OSS-120B, we allow 1,000 output tokens, with medium reasoning effort, and follow the recommended temperature setting (t=1).
-Because of hardware limitations, we prompt the models using the Together.ai API\footnote{\url{https://www.together.ai/}}, except for GPT 4.1 mini, for which we use the OpenAI API\footnote{\url{https://platform.openai.com/docs/models/gpt-4.1-mini}}.
-The total cost for prompting the models was 120\$.
-We keep the prompt identical for all models.
+In Appendix \ref{appendix-models}, we include more model details and hyperparameter settings.\\ We keep the prompt identical for all models.
 We organize the clues from Player 1 in a hierarchical structure (grouping clues of the same color together), since tests on the separate validation set (n=50) showed that this technique results in better performance.
 There is no limit to the number of clues that can be given, as is the case in the original human game.
 We also include one example in the prompt, taken from the rule book of the original game.
 Prior works found that one example can work better than multiple examples, `possibly due to cognitive overload or excessive focus on example analysis instead of task solving' \citep{kaesberg2025sparc,ye2023comprehensivecapabilityanalysisgpt3}.\\